 Neptune Island shark diving is one of the 4 top spots in the world for great white sharks

-Why do the great white sharks congregate around Neptune Island?
+Why do the great white sharks congregate around Neptune Island in more detail?

 One of the main food sources for great white sharks is fur seals.
 You’ll see that in each of the 4 best places to cage dive with sharks, what each dive site has in common is pinnipeds.